chenrui333/rules_avro/README.md

       <td>
         <code>List of labels, required</code>
         <p>
-          List of `.avsc` files used as inputs for code generation
+          List of <code>.avsc</code> files used as inputs for code generation
         </p>
       </td>
     </tr>